 The Magellan Centre welcomes enquiries from all international customers.
 For Chinese and South East Asian cutomers we confirm we are able to translate and respond to most email requests or queries in Chinese and other Asian languages.
 Our Auction Catalogues should be available as a Chinese translated version up to three weeks prior to each auction sale date.

-In relation to its significant focus on Asian Art, the Magellan team at Swinton Park has over the last year expanded and made welcomed Adam Schoon as one of its newest members.
-In addition to being an established Asian art specialist, Adam is experienced in high-level valuation work, cataloguing, auction sales and more widely for his long term work in relation to the BBC TV’s Antiques Road Show.
+The Magellan team at Swinton Park has over the last year, made welcome Adam Schoon as one of its newest members.
+Adam is experienced in high-level valuation work, cataloguing, auction sales and more widely known for his long term work in relation to the BBC TV’s Antiques Road Show.

-The Magellan Centre’s cataloguing reflects appreciation of culturally rich, historical objects from all around the world and our expert's understanding of them.
-Also, where possible and in relation to selected lots, it explores how different artistic styles and cultures have influenced one another often as a result of exploration, war and commerce.
+The Magellan Centre’s interests are in simplest terms culturally relevant, historical objects from all around the world.
+Also, how different artistic styles and cultures have influenced one another often as a result of exploration, war and commerce.

-Our sales naturally unite sellers and buyers of art and antiques, and by the provision of ongoing research and experts catalogue descriptions, we try also to make contributions within our capacities as a relatively small team of professionals, which help open up fascinating history to all.
+Through the provision of The Centres visual marketing and ongoing research which leads to our experts’ catalogue descriptions, we also make contributions within our capacities as a relatively small team of professionals, which we hope helps open up fascinating history to all.